codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 !!! tip
     If you're using Python 3.4.\* or later as your programming language, we recommend that you disable the tool **Pylint** and enable the tool **Pylint (Python 3)** on your repository [Code patterns page](code-patterns.md) instead.
 For more information see [What's New in Pylint 2.0](http://pylint.pycqa.org/en/latest/whatsnew/2.0.html).

-If you have questions about the Codacy configuration file please contact us at <mailto:support@codacy.com>.
+If you have questions about the Codacy configuration file, please contact us at <mailto:support@codacy.com>.